Avoid Automatic Fails on Driving Test for Virginia

 - 20-minutes out on the road

-If you're under 18, you're required to take the test as part of your Virginia driver education course.
+If you're under 18, you're required to take the driving test as part of your Virginia Driver's Education course.
 These courses are offered at public, private, and commercial driving schools across the state.

 DMV Road Test Tips to Know

 If you fail the VA Road Skills Test, you'll have to wait two full days before you can try again.
-Moreover, if you fail the test three times at a CSC, you'll have to complete the behind-the-wheel portion of a driver education course.
+Moreover, if you fail the test three times, you'll have to complete the behind-the-wheel portion of a driver education course.
 This course can be taken at a state-approved driver training school before you can qualify to take it a fourth time.